fmay/ziggyusaurus/docs/user-guide/Batching.md

 title: Batching - large data sets
 ---

+Batching allows to you handle pagination scenarios on your data source.

 # Batching - large data sets
+The primary reasons for batching are:

-When performing tasks like data migrations or other operations that deal with large amounts of data it is not possible to have the data in its entirety in memory.
+- When performing tasks like data migrations or other operations that deal with large amounts of data it is not possible to load the data in its entirety in memory.

-When working with APIs there are often limits placed on the amount of data that an API endpoint will accept in a single call.
+- When working with APIs, there are often limits placed on the nuber of records an API endpoint will fetch in a single call.

-From a speed perspective, it is much faster to call an endpoint once with 100 records of data that to call an endpoint 100 times with one unit of data.
+- From a speed perspective, it is much faster to call an endpoint once and fetcg 100 records of data than to call an endpoint 100 times fetching one record at a time.

-These situations require batching in order to optimise for memory, speed and API methods.

 ## Blocks that support batching
 All blocks can be used within a batch loop.
 The following blocks initiate a batch loop.